fefa4ka/mdlm/README.md

 The month associated with work is October, which represents the time of year when people typically focus on achieving their goals before the end of the year.
 The alchemical stage associated with work is exaltation, which represents the process of refining and purifying one's efforts to achieve success.
 The math concept associated with work is operations research, which deals with the optimization of complex systems.
 The physics concept associated with work is kinetics, which deals with the study of motion and the forces that cause it.
 The programming concept associated with work is scheduling algorithm, which enables the efficient management of resources and tasks.

 #### Friendship
+**Ideas**: bonding and connection, trust and support, shared experiences and companionship.

 The sphere of Friendship is associated with the potential of Bond.
 The element associated with this sphere is Air, which is often associated with communication and connection.
 The wave type associated with Friendship is Progressive, which suggests that friendships tend to develop and evolve over time.

 In terms of chakras, the Heart chakra is often associated with the sphere of Friendship.
 This makes sense as the Heart chakra is associated with emotions and relationships, which are key components of friendships.
 The spiritual law associated with Friendship is Dharma, which emphasizes the importance of living in alignment with one's values and beliefs.